A Guide to Choosing the Best Mechanical Scale

 A triple-beam balance is a highly precise weighing machine that calculates the weight of an object using three beams; each beam contains a sliding poise.
 The poise is attached to a linear slider that counts up from zero in single-gram increments.
 The poises vary in weight, and it’s best to begin with the heaviest and work down to the lightest, which is used for fine-tuning results.

-A force gauge is a specialised scale used to measuring force resistance and tension in Newton increments.
+A force gauge is a specialized scale used to measuring force resistance and tension in Newton increments.
 These are typically small instruments that feature swivel-hook attachments and are ideal for use in classroom education, research, and safety testing procedures.
 Both mechanical and digital force gauges are available.

 Spring scales are a type of pocket scale that are ideal for students and young professionals.
 They can be used to measure force which equates to the tension force of constraint on the object being weighed against the force of gravity.
 Suitable for simple, suspended weighing tasks, a spring scale or spring balance is a small, portable scale that contains a fixed spring and hook.

-What are mechanical balances used for?
+What are mechanical scales and balances used for?

 Mechanical balances are found in many different industries, from scientific laboratory environments to commercial retail warehouses.
 Essentially, they offer an alternative to electronic scales and are used to accurately weigh objects whenever a power supply is unavailable.